Kartik-472/Web-Mini-Projects/README.md

 - Dynamic Content Rendering
 - String Manipulation
 - Error Handling (`try...catch`)
+- State Management
+- Score Tracking
+- User Input Validation
+- Basic Game Logic

 ## Goal

 This repository documents my journey of learning front-end web development by building projects instead of only following tutorials.
 Each project introduces new concepts and helps strengthen my understanding of HTML, CSS, JavaScript, and the fundamentals of creating interactive web applications.

+As I continue learning, new projects will be added to explore more advanced JavaScript concepts and improve my problem-solving and development skills.